lmagyar/prim-sync/README.md

 ## Features

-- Write SD card (with Primitive FTPd and Storage Access Framework)
 - Follow local symlinks
 - Hash files for fast comparison ***( !!! currently requires the forked Primitive FTPd !!! )***
+- Write SD card (with Primitive FTPd and Storage Access Framework)
+- Dual access in case of SD card (read-only plain-old file-system for fast scan and download and writing with the slower Storage Access Framework)
 - Failsafe, restartable operation (costs some time, remote renames on SD card are slow)
-- Dual access in case of SD card (read-only plain-old file-system for fast scan and download and writing with the slower Storage Access Framework)
-- Automatically replace `[` and `]` chars (that are invalid for SFTP transfer)
+- Automatically replace `[` and `]` chars (that are invalid for SD card and Storage Access Framework)

 #### Notes on following local symlinks